-CNSL520 MULTICULTURAL ISSUES IN SCHOOL SETTINGS
+CNSL 520 MULTICULTURAL ISSUES IN SCHOOL SETTINGS

 This course is designed to introduce students to a critical examination of the issues, perspectives, and challenges involved in a multicultural and diverse school setting.
 An examination of human differences will be discussed, including racial, ethnic, cultural, socioeconomic, religious, sexual orientation, disability issues, and gender differences.
-Particular emphasis will be placed on identifying the instructional needs of English language learners in the schools.
+Particular emphasis will be placed on identifying the instructional needs of English language learners in the schools and ways to address learning that decrease the achievement gap for diverse students.